K-PaaS/application-platform-guide-eng/install/service/webide.md

 ![004]

 #### <div id="3.2.2"/>  3.2.2.
-Application for Service - CLI
+Request for service - CLI
-Guide on how to apply for the WEB-IDE service through the CLI.
+Guide on how to request for the WEB-IDE service through the CLI.

 - Check if the service is available at PaaS-TA Marketplace.